mklechan/spark_test/README.md

 ## Role Variables

-Below are the current tasks/main.yml
+Below are the current variables.
+These can be edited/viewed in `"tasks/main.yml"`

 - `spark_version:` - `"1.5.2-bin-hadoop2.6"`
 - `spark_mirror:` - `"http://d3kbcqa49mib13.cloudfront.net"`